What exactly is Parent-Child Relationship | Why it’s Important

 This type of Parent-Child Relationship is formed when the parents are not responsive to the needs of their children.
 The children are independent and take care of themselves as children.

-Kids who experience this relationship are more likely to have poor social skills (e.g., withdrawal or aggression), and tend to be disobedient and impulsive.
+Kids who experience this relationship are likelier to have poor social skills (e.g., withdrawal or aggression) and tend to be disobedient and impulsive.

-However, this does not imply that they are destined to fail in life.
+However, this does not imply they are destined to fail.
 Change can certainly occur as the child grows.

-In this relationship, parents neglect the children’s needs and the kids learn not to expect anything from their parents.
-In such cases, it is likely that one or both parents suffer from psychological conditions.
+In this relationship, parents neglect the children’s needs, and the kids learn not to expect anything from their parents.
+In such cases, one or both parents likely suffer from psychological conditions.

 These children engage in meaningless activities and behave unusually.

-Some of them tend to speak fast and make it difficult for the other person to comprehend their speech or behavior.
+Some speak fast, making it difficult for others to comprehend their speech or behaviour.

 Ambivalent relationship

 The needs of the child are sometimes met and sometimes not.
-Parents respond but not consistently.
+Parents respond but only sometimes.

-For instance, the parent might not respond immediately to a child that is hungry or crying as they are busy with work.
+For instance, the parent might respond to a child hungry or crying after some time as they are busy with work.
 But they might respond after some time.
 These children grow up to be clingy and tend to be over-emotional.

 Parent-child Relationship Tips

-There are tips called parenting tips that you can follow as a parent if you really want to develop or build a positive parent-child relationship with your kids.
+There are parenting tips you can follow if you want to develop or build a positive parent-child relationship with your kids.
 However, some of these tips include;

 #1.
 Having a lovely interaction

 Treat every interaction as an opportunity to connect with your child.
-Be warm in your expressions, give eye connect, smile and encourage interaction.
+Be warm in your expressions, give eye connections, smile and encourage interaction.

 #2.
 Have rules

-Try talking to your children in the way they will understand.
+Try talking to your children in a way they will understand.
 Make rules and set boundaries that they should follow as structure and guide to their life pattern.

 #3.
 Give your kid listening ears